tmpfs/anticipate/README.md

 ## Example

-Create a directory, initialize a server config, start the server and then send SIGTERM to shut it down.
+Create a directory, initialize a server config, print the config file, start the server and then send SIGTERM to shut it down.

 ```shell
 mkdir -p target/server/accounts